Evgeniya Shakhovskaya

 She was the first woman to become a military pilot when she flew reconnaissance missions for the Tsar in 1914.

-She started taking flying lessons in 1911, and was awarded her flying licence in 1912.
+She started taking flying lessons in 1911, and was awarded her flying license in 1912.
 However, she gave up flying in 1913 after her instructor died mid-flight.

-She was convinced to start flying again and flew reconnaissance missions in World War 1.
-Eugenie was accused of being a spy, arrested, and sentenced to death.
-However, she was shown mercy by the Tsar, her cousin, and sentenced to life in prison.
+She was convinced to start flying again and flew reconnaissance missions in World War I. Eugenie was accused of being a spy, arrested, and sentenced to death.
+However, she was shown mercy by the Tsar Nicholas II, her cousin, and sentenced to life in prison.

 In 1917, during the Russian Revolution, she was freed from prison.

-She became the chief executioner for the Cheka.
+Following the revolution, she went over to the Bolsheviks and became the chief executioner for the Cheka in Ukraine.
 In this time, she also became addicted to drugs.
 In a narcotic state, she shot one of her assistants and was herself shot dead.